32kda/heap_mcp_nb/README.md

-# Heap Dump MCP Server
+# Java Heap Dump MCP Server

 A Model Context Protocol (MCP) server for analyzing Java heap dump files (.hprof).
 This project provides a set of tools that allow AI assistants to analyze Java heap dumps through a standardized MCP interface.
 Based on NetBeans Profiler library as a backend.